International Criminal Court arrest warrants for Russian leaders: Analysis

 The New York Times stated that "the likelihood of a trial while Mr. Putin remains in power [appeared] slim" due to Russia's refusal to surrender their own officials and the court not trying defendants in absentia.
 Former US ambassador Stephen Rapp said the warrant "makes Putin a pariah.
 If he travels, he risks arrest.
 This never goes away."
+According to Utrecht University professor Iva Vukusic, Putin "is not going to be able to travel pretty much anywhere else beyond the countries that are either clearly allies or at least somewhat aligned (with) Russia".